project-evolve-listserve/home/_questions/dislike.md

 <p>not much - it's easy enough to not read!</p>-----
 <p>That I didn't win yet!</p>-----
 <p>self-serving posts</p>-----
-<p>Well...
-I definitely don't read all of them.
-I don't really care for poetry, banana bread recipes, and I'm quite content with my music tastes.
-I also don't really like messages from people that try to give me life advice or hearing about people personal agendas.
-</p>-----
 <p>I live in constant anxiety, having never seen the "You have won the lottery" email, that I missed my chance to post something as my invitation to do so went to the spam folder at some point.

 I'm a believer in the value of constraint.
 Twitter works well because of the forced brevity.
 140 characters is too short for email, but I wonder what would happen to writing and reading if there was a max of 200 words.
 Most people seem to stay under 500 or so.</p>-----